 The real Commodus was actually drown.

-He had gone to take a relaxing bath with the company of wine, and his loyal Narcissus, guarded the door.
+He had gone to take a relaxing bath with the company of wine while the loyal Narcissus, a sort of personal trainer and wrestling partner, guarded the door.
 Commodus’ lover, Marcia, the Praetor Prefect Laetus, and Commodus’ chamberlain, Eclectus, had found themselves at the bad side of Commodus’ ire, and feared for their lives.
 Knowing an apology for their misbehaviour wouldn’t do, they conspired to kill Commodus.
-But the bastard dodged their first attempt by throwing up the poisoned wine.
+But he dodged their first attempt by throwing up the poisoned wine.

 A second attempt would demand of refinement, cleverness and lots of carefully, thought strategy.
 But feeling rather uncreative, instead they convinced Narcissus to help them, and the big man drowned Commodus while he was taking the bath, and probably peeing the wine.
 A smooth and clever assassination.
 Never mind, it worked well.